microsoft/java-on-aca-with-ai/quarkus-micronaut/06-build-a-quarkus-ai-application-using-azure-openai/README.md

 echo "AI weather application URL: $APP_URL"
 ```

-Open the URL in a web browser, you should see a same page as the local application.
-Feel free to ask questions to the AI service again.
+Open the URL in a web browser, you should see a same page as the local application if you ran it before.
+Refer to section [Ask questions to AI](#ask-questions-to-ai) to see how AI service answers your questions.

 ## Next steps